Skip to main content

 Exposing Teams to AI Agents (MCP)

-Through this mcp server, agents can send messages into chats, request input from users, and trigger workflows such as notifications or approvals.
-This turns Teams into a communication surface for agent-to-human interaction.
+This guide turns your Teams bot into an MCP server, enabling external AI agents to interact with users in Teams.
+Through this server, agents can find users by name, send messages into chats, ask questions, and trigger workflows such as notifications or approvals — turning Teams into a communication surface for agent-to-human interaction.

 The setup uses the official MCP Python SDK (FastMCP) mounted onto the same FastAPI server that hosts the Teams bot.
-One process, two HTTP surfaces: /api/messages for Teams, /mcp for agents.

 Full source: examples/mcp-server.

-Defining a toolโ€‹
+Defining a tool

 from mcp.server.fastmcp import FastMCP